stashed/docs/docs/guides/latest/default-backup/pvc.md

 # Default Backup for PVC

 This tutorial will show you how to configure default-backup for PersistentVolumeClaim.
-Here, we are going to backup a PVC provishined from an NFS server using default backup.
+Here, we are going to backup a PVC provisioned from an NFS server using default-backup.

 ## Before You Begin